QubesOS/qubes-app-u2f/Documentation/manpages/qctap-get-assertion.rst

 Description
 -----------

-This program handles ``ctap.GetAssertion`` qrexec call.
+This program handles ``u2f.Authenticate`` qrexec call.
 As the argument there should be first 128 bits of SHA-256 digest over credential ID, as hexadecimal digits.
 The program verifies if it matches the credential ID included in the request.
-This is a backward compatible equivalent to old ``u2f.Authenticate``.
+For backward compatibility, the qrexec call name remains unchanged and is the same for both `u2f Authenticate` and `fido2 GetAssertion` requests.

 Environment variables
 ---------------------